About Us

 Reuther Library Collection Policy

-The Walter P. Reuther Library, Archives of Labor and Urban Affairs collects and facilitates access to historical documentary evidence in order to inspire academic research, serve the information needs of the community, and build knowledge at Wayne State University.
-View or download the Reuther Library Collection Policy for information on donating materials to our collections.
+The Reuther Library collects and facilitates access to historical documentary evidence in order to inspire academic research, serve the information needs of the community, and build knowledge at Wayne State University.
+Information about donating collection material is available in the Reuther Library Collection Policy.

 Attachment(click to download)